 10. REJOICE when you receive the email from ACX stating that your audiobook is now available on Audible, and start marketing it!

 When I started Jewel Audiobooks, it didn’t have a web site.
 It still doesn’t have business cards.
 I imagine many of the companies profiled in the Dell ad also didn’t have those things when they started.
 I look forward to the same sort of exponential growth in my publishing empire as Dell has had in computers!

 Now that Jewel Audiobooks is a dream come true, I’m already planning the publication of my next couple of public domain titles.
 I’m also planning a follow-up contact about obtaining the audio rights to the first author in my previous search because I still would love to narrate her book.
 I think it’s another idea whose time has come!

 Bonus info about publishing contemporary books:

 In August 2016, I held a webinar so narrators could learn about acquiring audio rights for books still under copyright.
 My guest speaker was Jessica Kaye, who has over 25 years of audiobook and publishing experience as a Grammy-award winning audiobook producer, director, and distributor.
 She’s also an attorney in the firm Kaye & Mills and specializes in intellectual property, publishing law, and licensing.
+I wrote this article to inspire and encourage other narrators to license the audio rights to favorite books.
 If you’re interested in this topic, you can purchase the webinar recording, complete with sample licensing agreement and an exclusive list of links, on my Shop page.